OpenNMS/opennms-provisioning-integration-server/README.md

 Docker Tags

-* `bleeding` floating tag for a build from develop bleeding edge branch
 * `latest` floating tag for a build from latest stable release
 * to run a specific stable version see the [DockerHub Tag] section